Medical Dictionary

 Teen sexual health is about how sex affects your physical and emotional health.
 It means knowing how to form healthy relationships and making decisions about sex that are right for you.

 As your body changes during puberty, how you think, feel, and interact with others also changes.
 You may have new feelings and thoughts about sex.
 Understanding who you're becoming as a sexual young adult is also part of teen sexual health.
-For some teens, that includes understanding gender identity, gender expression, and sexual orientation.

 For all teens, taking responsibility for sexual health is part of growing up.
 Whether you choose to have sex or wait, responsibility includes knowing about: